mtroshyn/netbox-rack-field-guard/README.md

 ## What this plugin is for

-Restrict which custom fields users can edit on `dcim.Rack`, based on their Django group membership.
+Restrict which custom fields users can edit on `dcim.Rack` netbox object, based on their netbox group membership.
 Members of configured groups can modify only the specified custom fields; all built-in Rack fields and any other custom fields are denied.

 ## Why this plugin was created (and alternatives)